Efficient conversion from fermionic Gaussian states to matrix product states

 In summary, we have demonstrated that the (infinite) MPS representation of a particle-number-conserving FGS can be constructed efficiently using our algorithm.
 Thanks to the extensive usage of correlation matrices in the present work, computational cost is significantly reduced compared to previous studies so much larger system sizes can be reached.
 For a given MPS that describes a topologically ordered system, the anyon eigenbasis can be filtered out in a straightforward manner by analyzing the fixed points of the transfer matrix.
 This helps to eliminate the laborious process of adjusting the boundary conditions to search for proper edge mode occupations.
 The algorithm is applied to study two chiral spin liquids and the entanglement spectra of their anyon eigenbasis agree with the CFT predictions.

 It would be very interesting to further test our algorithm.
 If the iMPSs on the cylinder are twisted in certain ways, the modular matrix could be computed to provide a quite comprehensive characterization~\cite{Cincio2013,TuHH2013a,Zaletel2013}.
 Quantum phase transitions of topological states are routinely investigated in the parton framework and numerical verification of many theoretical predictions could be facilitated by our method.
-When a microscopic model is studied using DMRG, a wisely chosen initial state may substantial speedup the calculation.
+When a microscopic model is studied using DMRG, a wisely chosen initial state may substantially speedup the calculation.
 For a 2D system with topological order, feeding the program with suitable parton wave functions rather than random states could help us to find the anyon eigenbasis more easily.
 A natural extension is to study the cases without U(1) symmetry associated with particle number conservation.
 This is important for studying parton wave functions with paired fermions.
 The correlation matrix formalism is still valid in such cases, but one important difference is that matrix elements now include anomalous correlators $\langle c_i c_j \rangle$ and $\langle c^{\dag}_i c^{\dag}_j \rangle$~\cite{JinHK2022a}.
 It is quite likely that only minimal modifications are needed to adapt our algorithm to these systems.

 \textit{Note added}.
-In finalizing this manuscript, we became aware of the work \cite{LiKL2024}, which also discussed how to construct fermionic Gaussian MPSs from correlation matrices with mode truncation.
+In finalizing this manuscript, we became aware of the work \cite{LiKL2025}, which also discussed how to construct fermionic Gaussian MPSs from correlation matrices with mode truncation.